succinctlabs/sp1/DEVELOPMENT.md

 [release-plz](https://release-plz.ieni.dev/) to automate the publication process, and it is configured with [release-plz.toml](./release-plz.toml) and [.github/workflows/release-plz.yml](./.github/workflows/release-plz.yml).

-With this configuration, when the `dev` branch is pushed to, the following happens:
+With this configuration, when the `dev` branch is pushed to, the following should happen:

-1. release-plz creates a pull request with the new versions.
+1. `release-plz` creates a pull request with the new version.
-2. when we are ready to create a release, we merge the pull request.
+2. When we are ready to create a release, we merge the pull request.
-3. after merging the pull request, release-plz publishes the packages.
+3. After merging the pull request, `release-plz` publishes the packages.

+After the release pull request has been merged to `dev`, only then should we merge `dev` into `main` and create a GitHub release for the new version.

 In the case that the automated publish does not work, you can manually do this by [installing release-plz](https://release-plz.ieni.dev/docs/usage/installation) and preparing the crates with: